utkarsh-naman/3T/Docs/docs.md

 The game graph is a key value pair map with key of type State (uint32) and the value of type struct StateProps (short for State Properties)

+State Properties:
+* A slice []State containing all the next states
+* Score of type float32 to store score of a state as a move
+* WinDepth means the maximum number of steps in which the State as a move guarantees a win if played strategically, value 10 means (cannot guarantee a win from this state)
+* LoseDepth means the minimum number of steps in which the State as a move guarantees a lose if the opponent play optimal, value 10 means (cannot guarantee a lose from this state)

 ```go
 type StateProps struct {